Admission of LLM Students Admission

-Admission to the LLM program is highly competitive.
+to the LLM program is highly competitive.
 To be admitted to the program, applicants must possess a JD from an ABA-accredited law school or an equivalent degree from a law school or other experience outside the United States (U.S.) that is deemed acceptable by the director of the LLM program.
+Typically the LLB will meet this academic requirement.
 All applicants for admission must have demonstrated excellence in scholarship, high academic standing, and professional achievements or positions indicating the applicant's capacity for performing master's-level work.

 Admission Requirements for All Applicants